usalu/semio/README.md

 1. Open Rhino Package Manger
 1. Search for semio
 1. Install the latest version
+1. Restart Rhino

+That's it!

 > WARNING: The first time you will use semio, the Windows Firewall will ask you to allow for internet access for `restproxy.exe` and `semio.exe`.
 This is because the semio backend is a microservice architecture which communicates over several ports. semio will by default **<ins>not</ins>** access the internet because a local server will be started.
-You you want to host the backend somewhere else, you **<ins>can</ins>** but that requires a Rhino.Compute license and an active server.
+If you you want to host the backend somewhere else, you **<ins>can</ins>** but that requires a Rhino.Compute license and an active server and in the client the url needs to be set.

 ### Hello World
 Now you can layout your first design!